Your homepage is the page that displays when you first visit your site. You can set any type of page on your site as

 After setting a new homepage, you can:

-- Remove the old homepage or rename it in Page Settings.
+- Delete the old homepage or rename it in page settings.

 - Click and drag the new homepage to the top of your Main Navigation so it's the first link in the menu.

 - Hide your homepage from navigation menus by dragging it to the Not Linked section of the Pages panel.
 For more help, visit Adding pages to your navigation.
-If your homepage is a Cover Page, learn more about this in Using Cover Pages.
+If your homepage is a Cover Page, learn more about this in Cover Pages.

 If your domain can’t direct to an active homepage, attempting to visit your domain might lead to your Not Found / 404 Page message instead of your homepage.
 The default message looks like this:

 "We couldn't find the page you were looking for.
 This is either because: